- Services For Seniors

 - Senior Centers

 Various housing options are available for seniors in Philadelphia.
-There are also programs to help make modifications and repairs.
+There are also programs to assist with repairs, utilities and financial and legal issues.

 If you need help with basic activities of daily living, but want to remain in your own home, you may also want to consider long-term care services in the home.